Sammy930/PV-module-simulation-tool/README.md

 In the end i have decided to rewrite the original Matlab program as a Python script.

 ## Usage:
-Just download the source code and run simulation_script.py
+- Download and extract the .zip file and run PVSim.exe
+- You can edit config.toml to change language and other settings.

 ## Third party libraries used for this project:
   - [Numpy](https://numpy.org/) and [Scipy](https://scipy.org/) for numerical calculations.